Key information

 Who should attend?

 The Executing Sustainability Strategies programme will accelerate your capacity to validate, refine, and upgrade your strategy, and drive its successful implementation.
-It is designed for leaders who want to develop their ability to deliver an existing or preliminary business sustainability strategy to make change happen.
+It is designed for leaders who want to develop their ability to deliver an existing or preliminary sustainability strategy

-This programme is suitable for all those with significant leadership experience who are either responsible for, or playing a key role in, implementing a sustainability strategy for their business including (but not limited to):
+This programme is suitable for those who are either responsible for, or playing a key role in, implementing a sustainability strategy for their business including (but not limited to):

 Senior leaders involved in overseeing the development and implementation of the organisation or business unit’s sustainability strategy, policies and initiatives.
 Leaders who engage with internal and external stakeholders, report on sustainability performance, and ensure compliance with relevant regulations and standards.